matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **2. Name two use cases for Google Cloud Dataflow.**

 - Extract, Transform, and Load (ETL).
-- Orchestration
+- Orchestration.

 **3. Name three use cases for the Google Cloud Machine Learning Platform.**

-- Fraud detection
+- Fraud detection.
-- Sentiment analysis
+- Sentiment analysis.
-- Content personalization
+- Content personalization.

 **4. Which statements are true about BigQuery?**